 6. Defending Against Curious Onlookers in Multi-Tenant Infrastructures

-In theory, multi-tenancy leads to a higher risk of data breaches, but in practice, it really depends on how well-secured your infrastructure is.
+In theory, multi-tenancy leads to a higher risk of data breaches, but in practice, it really depends on how well secured your infrastructure is.
 Think about it this way: Is a house inherently more secure than an apartment building because it’s a smaller, less valuable target for a burglar?
-In theory, yes, but in practice, no. It depends entirely on how well-secured the premises are.
+In theory, yes, but in practice, no. It depends entirely on how well secured the premises are.

 7. Addressing Compliance Regulations From the Get-Go

 AWS can (and does) offer protections such as encryption of PII, both at rest and in flight, but it doesn’t continuously monitor data for anomalous behavior, provide host-level insights that can get to the root of the problem, and so on.
 Yet it’s not an easy task to figure out where AWS’s compliance features end and where another solution needs to come into play to fill in the gaps.
-Facing a lack of time and patience to piece the puzzle together, some companies opt for the status quo by sticking with their on-premise (yet outdated) solution.
+Facing a lack of time and patience to piece the puzzle together, some companies opt for the status quo by sticking with their on-premises (yet outdated) solution.

 That’s too bad, because there’s no need to throw the baby out with the bathwater.
 Moving to the cloud is the smart choice for companies that want to stay competitive in today’s world, and there are plenty of cloud security providers like Threat Stack that can help you meet your compliance obligations.